id3nom/libevmvc/doc-evmvc/README.md

 ### layouts directory

-Files in the layouts directory are template used to render enclosing html to render the body use the render body directive '@>>;', this will asynchrounously render the view
+Files in the layouts directory are template used to render enclosing html to render the body use the render body directive '@body', this will asynchrounously render the view

 ### partials directory